-In Horowitz’s book, The Hard Things About Hard Things, he talks about the many near death experiences that LoudCloud faced, such as being two weeks away from defaulting on payroll.
+In Horowitz’s book, The Hard Things About Hard Things, he talks about the many near-death experiences that LoudCloud faced, such as being two weeks away from defaulting on the payroll.
 Thankfully for Horowitz, Loudcloud was acquired for $1.6 billion in cash when he was 41.
 Beautiful.

 Sam Walton, WalMart – 44-years-old

 Before Sam Walton founded WalMart, he owned a small discount store with his father-in-law.